Nord/LB Reiterates €56.00 Price Target for CTS Eventim AG & Co. KGaA (ETR:EVD)

-Nord/LB set a €56.00 ($65.88) price objective on CTS Eventim AG & Co.
-KGaA (ETR:EVD) in a research note released on Wednesday morning, Borsen Zeitung reports.
+Nord/LB set a €56.00 ($65.88) target price on CTS Eventim AG & Co.
+KGaA (ETR:EVD) in a research report sent to investors on Tuesday morning, Borsen Zeitung reports.

 CTS Eventim AG & Co KGaA operates in the leisure events market Germany, Italy, Switzerland, Austria, Finland, Netherlands, Spain, and internationally.
 It operates in two segments, Ticketing and Live Entertainment.
 The Ticketing segment produces, sells, brokers, distributes, and markets tickets for concerts, theatre, art, sports, and other events.